-Pupils from Galmpton Primary School tend to an allotment in the Walled Garden at Greenway, where they learn about the joys of growing their own food with Gardener Juliet and Community Involvement Officer Carly.
+Pupils from Galmpton Primary School tend to an allotment in the Walled Garden at Greenway, where they learn about the joys of growing their own food with the Greenway gardeners.

 Children from year four visit the plot every week during the spring and summer term, to help to plant and tend the vegetables as they grow.
 This fantastic project strengthens the links between the local school and Greenway, and teaches the students where their food comes from.
 Most importantly though, lots of delicious vegetables are grown for the pupils and their families to eat.